SNHU-CS/CS-330/module03/mod3_tutorials.md

     layout (location = 0) in vec3 position; // Vertex data from Vertex Attrib Pointer 0
     layout (location = 1) in vec4 color;  // Color data from Vertex Attrib Pointer 1

-    out vec4 vertexColor; // variable to transfer color data to the fragment shader
+    out vec4 vertexColor; // Variable to transfer color data to the fragment shader

     //Global variables for the transform matrices
     uniform mat4 model;